shakfu/dao-max-pd/README.md

 git submodule update
 ```

-Then to build, on macOS, type `make` in the root of the project or
+Then to build, on macOS, type `make macos` in the root of the project or

 ```sh
 mkdir -p build